Abstract: Travel Trends 2019 – a review of 10 new travel trends for 2019 and beyond. A guest post.

 The thriving global business travel market has enticed a lot of start-up companies to enter and challenge the Travel Management Companies (TMCs) that are currently dominating the market.
 As such, corporate travelers could expect their TMCs to adopt the above mentioned technologies and offer new technology-dependent services to keep them above the competition.

 What Say You?
-Final thoughts on New Travel Trends
+Final thoughts on the 2019 Travel Trends

 By the way, if you are interested in more travel tips and travel advice, you might be like these great articles: